 In this blog, I aim to examine some of the symptoms and causes and consider ways forward.
 Much from philosophy, psychology and other disciplines may be brought to bear on these topics, and I’ll include some references on the way, but as the intention of this blog is practical rather than academic, such discussion will generally be brief.
 Nevertheless, I’ll use a few key philosophical terms, which I’ll take the time to explain in this first post.

 One very useful tool comes from the school of scientific realist philosophy, whose position is that a) there is a mind-independent reality and b) it is possible for most practical purposes to approximately determine its nature.
-I’ll take this stance as a given, since regardless of objections from academic philosophers, it’s the only tenable one given the reality of mobile phones, modern medicine and mag-lev trains.
+I’ll take this stance as a given, since regardless of objections from anti-realist academic philosophers, it’s the only tenable one given the reality of mobile phones, modern medicine and mag-lev trains.
 The tool is simply the concept of grounding which roughly means that the terms used in statements, for example in a newspaper or YouTube clip, or a medical theory, refer to real things.
 ‘Terms’ essentially boils down to references to entities and relationships between entities; grounded terms are said to have referents, i.e. targets in the real world.

 The sentence “smoking causes cancer” refers to three things in the real world – ‘smoking’ (meaning habitual smoking), ‘cancer’, and a causal relationship between them, today accepted as real due to decades of medical research since Richard Doll first sounded the alarm.
 We can thus say it is ‘grounded’.
 A sentence doesn’t have to be true to be grounded.
 The statement “mothers who don’t breast-feed are bad” clearly refers to mothers and babies in reality, and a common public notion that not to breast-feed is bad motherhood.
 However, there are many reasons (good and bad) some mothers don’t breastfeed, and it’s easy to prove that non breastfed babies turn out, generally speaking, just as well as those that were breastfed (if this were not so, failure to breastfeed might be illegal).
 So the statement is highly debatable, despite being grounded, which is indeed the point: one can only have meaningful debates and do meaningful investigations about grounded propositions.

 The notion of groundedness can be juxtaposed against a different kind of philosophy (some would say pseudo-philosophy), post-modernism.
 The latter school of thought is based around the idea that assertions about reality are not reliable, and the only thing we can work with is texts, narratives, and stories; ‘facts’ are really just socio-cultural constructions.
 In the modern world, narratives come in all forms, including film, music, and everything we watch or read online, as well as historical documents.
 In this view, we are supposed to see the world as consisting of competing narratives, each with their own local truth, none privileged over the others, all to be respected.
 This might sound like a good approach for a cop interviewing the owners of cars involved in a traffic accident, but in postmodernism, narratives also include science, religion and myth, with none being allowed to claim any better relation to the truth than the other.
 Consequently, there are people who believe that fundamentalist creationism should be taught on an equal footing with evolution in schools as a theory of how the natural world came to be.
 The typical justification given is that “children should be allowed to question everything”.
 Coming from religious fundamentalists, the irony does seem somewhat amusing.
-Elsewhere, there are social scientists who argue with straight faces that gender preferences and even gender are solely social constructs with no biological reality behind them.
+Elsewhere, there are social scientists who argue with straight faces that gender preferences and even sex are solely social constructs with no biological reality behind them.

 The interesting thing about postmodernist narratives, and other stories treated by post-modernism as being valid is that while the narrative may internally cohere, when compared objectively against reality, many of the terms, and particularly the references to relationships are not in fact grounded – they don’t refer to anything real.
 An example is from a 2014 Ken Hamm v Bill Nye Creationism versus Evolution debate, in which Hamm repeatedly refers to ‘all the species of dogs [coming from the one original dog pair on Noah’s Ark]’.
 But his notion of ‘species’ is spurious and doesn’t refer to anything real.
 All the dogs he has in mind are just one species – Canis lupus.
 There is a good reason why Labradoodles exist – because they can.
 The post-modernist perspective does however teach us something very important: to regard narrative (in any mediatic form) as a real thing – something to be sceptically inspected rather than to be believed as being grounded.